isaac-campbell-smith/rec-or-get-rec-d/readme.md

 <img alt='pyspark2' src='images/pyspark_2.png' width='90%' height='50%'>

 For the baseline score, we filled NaN values with the average rating of the training set.
 Using this model, we obtained a score of 3.54.

+# CatBoost Regressor

+We wanted to improve our model's NaN values using a more sophisticated approach, so we turned to the CatBoost Gradient Boosted Regresion algorithm and gave it more features to train on.
+The MovieLens user data would help improve information for users the algorithm has not seen -- sex, age, occupation & zipcode.
+We also pulled out the year from the movie_title column and added runtime and language metadata from Kaggle's IMDB dataset.
+Our hope was to go even further and do some text classification on genre, keyword, and cast info but this proved to be way too computationally expensive.

+Our expectation was that we could simply use the rating predictions from this model to simply improve our crude estimation of nan values, but the model alone resulted in a score of 4.29.
+Pretty good!